Why do graphic designers need insurance?

 - You’re being taken to court for breach of contract

 Graphic designers rely on electronic equipment to deliver their services more than ever.
-If your business depends on electronic equipment, consider electronic business equipment insurance.
+If your business depends on electronic equipment, consider portable electronics insurance.

 Income protection insurance